Signed in as:

 Competitors use pole climbing spikes to race up spar poles up to 90' high.
 Once they ring the bell at the top, they bail out of the tree and slide to the ground, often, only touching the pole a few times before landing.

 The same crew that pole climb will also climb with a modified crosscut hanging from their waist. once they reach the top, they will cut a disc off the top of the pole.
-The number one tree topper

 Two competitors face off on the water while running atop of a floating log.
 Competitors can do anything except touch the other person to knock them off the log.